brianmd/geo/README.md

 to experiment with the virtus gem (learned using active_model is useful in conjuction it), and write my first react.js code.

+Using sinatra rather than rails as this is a small, self-contained project.
+Rails has a good transpiling framework -- not sure how to do the jsx transpiling in sinatra, so in retrospect perhaps not a good choice.
+Via babel, am able to do the transpiling in the browser, which is good enough for development.

-The example file does not have the same columns as the description, so my models contain the subset of the fields, and assume the data will arrive in the format of the example file.
+The example file does not have the same columns as the coding challenge description, so my models contain the subset of the fields, and assume the data will arrive in the format of the example file.

 The rows of the example file are unique via street, latitude, and longitude, so those are what I use as the key.
 Should a second row occur with the same key,